gokhanarkan/gokhanarkan.com/content/_index.md

 title: "Gökhan Arkan"
 ---

-I am a software engineer based in London, UK. 🇬🇧

-I am originally from Istanbul, Türkiye. 🇹🇷
+I am a software engineer based in London, UK 🇬🇧, originally from Istanbul, Türkiye 🇹🇷.

-I am working for a company called [Surfe](https://www.surfe.com) as one of the founding engineers since 2021 which is based in Paris, France. 🇫🇷
+I am working as one of the founding engineers for a company called [Surfe](https://www.surfe.com) since 2021 which is based in Paris, France 🇫🇷.

-I also study part-time towards my Master's degree at the University of Oxford. 🇬🇧
+Aside from my work, I also study part-time towards my Master's degree at the [University of Oxford](https://www.ox.ac.uk/) 🇬🇧.

-I like programming, video-games, cycling, tennis, and photography.
-In fact, I'll be glad to accept invitations as a volunteer photographer for charity/community.
+My interests include programming, video-games, cycling, and tennis.
+I am also a passionate photography enthusiast and would gladly accept invitations to volunteer as a photographer for charitable organizations.

 Although I am not actively using social media, please feel free to email me at [gokhan@hey.com](mailto:gokhan@hey.com) if you have any enquiries.